MDSiam8/q2l_t3_stack/README.md

-# Create T3 App - The incredibly handsome Ihsan
+# Create T3 App - The incredibly handsome Ihsan and the incredibly handsome SIAM

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.